 On Alpha and I64 systems, if you are attempting to unlock executable code, you should issue multiple \$ULKPAG calls: one to unlock the code pages and others to unlock the linkage section references to these pages.

 To call the \$ULKPAG service, a process must have PSWAPM privilege.

-For more information, refer to the chapter on memory management in the OpenVMS Programming Concepts Manual.
+For more information, see the chapter about memory management in the HP OpenVMS Programming Concepts Manual.